 “I’m within my set budget for the month with a few days to go and it feels great.”

 "I’ve been getting on really well with Monzo and budgeting these last couple of months - its amazing how less money I’m spending, just because I’m seeing my money each day and I’m categorising it.
 I never knew budgeting could be so simple!"

 Check out the following articles to find out more about these types of accounts:

 Not all digital-based banks are fully licensed banks.
-Ones like Starling Bank, Monzo and Atom Bank are all protected by the Financial Services Compensation Scheme (FSCS) meaning that your money (up to £85,000) is protected should the bank go bust.
+Ones like Starling Bank, Monzo and Chase are all protected by the Financial Services Compensation Scheme (FSCS) meaning that your money (up to £85,000) is protected should the bank go bust.
 Others like Revolut hasn't yet become a bank so doesn't currently have that protection.

 Don't let your Chimp take charge of your money